Voldrix/MyTableViewer/README.md

 ![screen1](.github/screen1.png) ![screen2](.github/screen2.png) ![screen3](.github/screen3.png)

 ### Releases
-There is no code to assemble, so the release is just [MyTableViewer.php](MyTableViewer.php)
+There is no code to assemble, so you can use this permanent link to the raw file [MyTableViewer.php](https://raw.githubusercontent.com/Voldrix/MyTableViewer/master/MyTableViewer.php)

 ## Contributing
-This is my first open source project, and I am not primarily a developer, so you are welcome to contribute, but please be patient while I get the hang of this.\
-The code is also as minimalistic as possible, so you should be able to easily make any changes that might be unique to your preference.
+Feel free to contribute.
+Just keep in mind we're trying to keep it as simple as possible.

 ## License
 [MIT License](LICENSE)